deviant practice 2018-19

 Research Grants 2018-19: Deviant Practice

 We understand deviance as veering off the entrenched path.
 For the modern art museum such as Van Abbemuseum these paths emerged from the west’s understanding of itself and by inference its relationship to others.
 Deviance therefore necessarily involves challenging long-held institutional, racial, geo- and bio-political assumptions.
 We understand the prefix "de" in deviance in relation to notions of demodernising, decolonising, deprivileging or decentralising—key strategies we hope to continue to explore.
 We also understand deviance as an opportunity to reflect on the manner in which we approach our own practices and protocols: questioning past suppositions, hierarchies and modes of working might be one way to institute deviance.
-At the same time, deviance should also concern itself with how we find paths through the present and towards the future.
+At the same time, deviance should also concern itself with how we find paths through the present and towards the future

-- Archives: The Van Abbemuseum understands the archive as encompassing the collection of art works, the library’s collection and the museum’s paper archives.
+The archive: The Van Abbemuseum understands the archive as encompassing the collection of art works, the library’s collection and the museum’s paper archives.
 Within the museum it plays a central role in the formation, categorization and preservation of histories.
 As such, it is a contested site and needs to be continually interrogated.
 We are seeking proposals that challenge the role, status and use of the archive and the narratives it can produce.

-- Constituencies: We feel that today, more than ever, a museum cannot define its subjects.
+Public groups (constituencies): We feel that today, more than ever, a museum cannot define its subjects.
 It needs to understand them and form joint positions with them.
 We wish to further our understanding of how to work with and through constituencies both locally and internationally.
 We are seeking proposals that address the museum’s ongoing engagement with its existing constituent groups with whom we will connect you, as well as with new groups.

 Researchers will be given open access to the museum archives and networks to be negotiated on an individual basis.
 They are expected to present an internal seminar for museum colleagues at the start of their research and a public paper for publication within the Van Abbe and/or L’Internationale digital platforms in early 2019.
-Other possibilities such as exhibition or further publication can be discussed.
-Residency in Eindhoven is not expected and researchers will able to make use of the museum’s free accommodation on their visits, depending on availability.
-Limited travel costs may be covered within the total grant.
-Researchers will work with an interlocutor at the museum from either the curatorial, mediation, library or collection departments.

 Deviant Practice 2016–17